FAQ

 The Electric Vehicle Suitability Assessment (EVSA) is a MyGeotab Marketplace Add-In intended to help fleet managers go electric by identifying fleet vehicles that are good candidates for EV.

-The EVSA analyzes fleet vehicle driving data and recommends an EV replacement when two conditions are met:
+The EVSA analyzes fleet vehicle driving data and recommends an EV replacement when three conditions are met:

 1. There is an electric vehicle replacement that has enough range to perform the required drive cycle without needing to charge during the day.